In 2017, Bollywood is making movies on the Menstruation Man, Sachin Tendulkar, and Swachh Bharat

 Sachin: A Billion Dreams

-India’s beloved cricketing icon Sachin Tendulkar finally gets the biopic treatment in 2017, and he himself plays the starring role.
+India’s beloved cricket icon, Sachin Tendulkar, finally gets the biopic treatment in 2017, and he himself plays the starring role.
 The movie, which comes out on April 14 with music composed by Academy Award winner AR Rehman, traces Tendulkar’s rise from a young boy with big dreams to one of India’s most iconic sports stars.